By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Trial Period 365 nights 100 nights

-Delivery White-glove (setup + old mattress removal) Compressed in a box
+Delivery White-glove (setup + old mattress removal) Compressed box, self-setup

-Best For Back pain, customization, durability Budget-conscious, foam feel fans
+Best For Back pain, customization, hot sleepers, durability Budget buyers, average-weight side/back sleepers

 Saatva Classic

 The Saatva Classic runs on a dual-coil system.
-The base layer uses tempered steel coils, these are individually wrapped pocketed springs that form the structural foundation.
-On top of that sits a second layer of smaller micro coils, which add bounce, airflow, and targeted pressure relief.
-Above the coils is a layer of memory foam lumbar support, then a Euro pillow top made from high-density polyfoam.
-The whole thing is wrapped in an organic cotton cover with a hand-tufted finish.
+The base layer uses individually wrapped tempered steel coils that form the structural foundation.
+On top sits a second layer of smaller micro coils, adding bounce, airflow, and targeted pressure relief.
+Above the coils is a foam lumbar support strip, then a Euro pillow top made from high-density polyfoam.
+The whole thing is covered in organic cotton with a hand-tufted finish.

 Leesa Original

 The Leesa Original is a four-layer hybrid.
-The base is a layer of dense polyfoam for overall support.
-Above that is a layer of pocketed coil springs, individually wrapped to reduce motion transfer.
-Then comes a transition foam layer, followed by a top comfort layer of proprietary LSA200 foam.
-The cover is a smooth, Oeko-Tex certified fabric.
+Dense polyfoam forms the base.
+Above that sit pocketed coil springs, individually wrapped to reduce motion transfer.
+Then a transition foam layer, followed by a top comfort layer of Leesa's proprietary LSA200 foam.
+The cover is smooth, Oeko-Tex certified fabric.

-Leesa markets this as a hybrid that offers the best of foam and coil.
-In practice, it leans more toward a foam feel than a traditional innerspring.
-The springs provide some bounce and breathability, but the foam layers dominate the surface feel.
-There is only one firmness option, a medium at roughly 5-6 out of 10, which puts Leesa in a narrower lane than Saatva when it comes to matching different sleep preferences.
+In practice, the Leesa leans toward a foam feel rather than a traditional innerspring experience.
+The springs provide some bounce and breathability, but the foam layers dominate the surface.
+There is only one firmness option, a medium at roughly 5 to 6 out of 10, which puts Leesa in a narrower lane than Saatva when it comes to matching different sleep preferences.

-The Saatva Classic, particularly in its Luxury Firm version, has a buoyant, lifted feel.
+The Saatva Classic in Luxury Firm has a buoyant, lifted feel.
 The coil system creates that classic sleeping-on-top-of-the-mattress sensation rather than sinking into it.
-There is a noticeable spring to it, you can feel the responsive push-back when you move.
-Side sleepers on the Plush Soft version get cushioning at the shoulder and hip; back sleepers on the Luxury Firm get the lumbar support they need without bottoming out.
+There is a noticeable spring to it, responsive push-back when you move.
+Side sleepers on the Plush Soft get cushioning at the shoulder and hip; back sleepers on the Luxury Firm get lumbar support without bottoming out.

-The Saatva Classic's micro coil layer, combined with the Euro pillow top, does real work here.
-The pocketed springs compress independently, so areas under more pressure, like hips and shoulders, get more give while the rest of the mattress stays supportive.
-Back sleepers with lower back pain tend to respond very well to the Luxury Firm version specifically because of the built-in lumbar bar, a foam reinforcement strip that provides extra support to the lumbar region.
+The Saatva Classic's micro coil layer and Euro pillow top do real work here.
+Pocketed springs compress independently, so high-pressure areas like hips and shoulders get more give while the rest of the mattress stays supportive.
+Back sleepers with lower back pain respond particularly well to the Luxury Firm because of the built-in lumbar bar, a foam reinforcement strip that provides extra support to the lumbar region.

-The Leesa Original's foam layers handle pressure relief primarily through contouring.
+The Leesa Original's foam layers handle pressure relief through contouring.
 The LSA200 top layer molds to the body's shape and spreads weight across a wider surface area.
-For side sleepers in the medium weight range (130-230 lbs), this works well.
-Heavier sleepers may find the Leesa compresses too much at the hips, losing that pressure-relieving contouring effect and creating a hammock-like feeling instead.
+For average-weight side sleepers (130 to 230 lbs), this works well.
+Heavier sleepers may find the Leesa compresses too much at the hips, creating a hammock effect instead of genuine pressure relief.

-On pressure relief, the Saatva Classic stands ahead, especially for back pain sufferers and heavier individuals.
+On pressure relief, the Saatva Classic leads, especially for back pain sufferers and heavier individuals.
 Leesa holds its own for average-weight side sleepers.

 The Leesa Original handles motion well for a hybrid.
 The foam layers absorb and dampen movement, and the individually wrapped springs limit cross-mattress vibration.
-Most couples who test the Leesa report that a partner getting up at 2am is not a sleep disruption.
-It is not as motion-isolated as a pure memory foam mattress, but it performs above average for its category.
+Most couples who test the Leesa report that a partner getting up at 2am does not disrupt sleep.
+It performs above average for its category.

 The Saatva Classic is decent but not exceptional at motion isolation.
 The coil-on-coil system, while using pocketed springs, still transmits more motion than a foam-dominant mattress.
-You will not be bounced awake, but you will notice a partner shifting positions more than you would on the Leesa.
+You will notice a partner shifting positions more than you would on the Leesa.
 The Plush Soft version mitigates this somewhat due to the thicker pillow top absorbing some movement.

 For motion isolation, the Leesa Original leads by a meaningful margin for light sleepers sharing a bed.